 Resources for northern gardeners

-It’s relatively easy to get started gardening in Alaska – our cooler climate and long summer days constrain what we can grow (at least until we get ambitious in our gardening schemes) and we don’t have as many pests attacking our plants.
-Here’s how I got started.
+It’s relatively easy to get started gardening in Alaska.
+First, our cooler climate and long summer days constrain what we can grow (at least until we get ambitious in our gardening schemes).
+Second, we don’t have as many pests attacking our plants.

 At the time my husband and I assembled our first raised bed and a greenhouse in Anchorage, I had very little gardening experience other than keeping a small deck garden in Florida.